 Iapetus was one of the six sons of the primordial deities, the sky god Uranus and the earth and mother goddess Gaia.
 In some ways, Gaia was the grandmother of every mortal and immortal being and the beginning of everything, according to Greek mythology.
 It was no fluke that she was given the title of the Supreme Earth Mother.

-Apart from the twelve Titans, her children included the three one-eyed Cyclops and the three Hecatoncheires or Giants with Uranus as well as five sea deities with Pontus, Uranus’ brother.
-Thus, many of the stalwarts in Greek mythology can be said to be the siblings of Iapetus.
+Apart from the twelve Titans, her children included the three one-eyed Cyclopes and the three Hecatoncheires or Giants with Uranus as well as five sea gods with Pontus, Uranus’ brother.
+Thus, many of the stalwarts in Greek mythology can be said to be siblings of Iapetus.

 The Twelve Greek Titans

-According to Greek poet Hesiod’s Theogony, the original twelve Titans, also called the Uranides, were the six sons and six daughters of Uranus and Gaia.
-They were called Titans both because of their massive size and the scope of their powers, which while slightly ambiguous in nature, was nevertheless believed to be much superior in scale to what their children later wielded.
+According to the Greek poet Hesiod’s Theogony, the original twelve Titans, also called the Uranides, were the six sons and six daughters of Uranus and Gaia.
+They were called Titans both because of their massive size and the scope of their powers, which while slightly ambiguous in nature.
+They were believed to be much superior in scale to what their children later wielded.

-Giant statures seemed to be the norm in those days, since the other children of Gaia are also said to be massive.
+Giant beings seemed to be the norm in those days since the other children of Gaia are also said to be massive.
 However, it can be assumed that the Titans were more beautiful than the Giants and Hecatoncheires and therefore did not offend their father’s senses.
-It still did not save Uranus from defeat and overthrow at the hands of his sons, led by the youngest Titan Cronus.
+It still did not save Uranus from defeat at the hands of his sons, led by the youngest Titan Cronus.

-The Titans were said to practice ancient magics and rituals and their physical strength was just as extraordinary as their magical powers.
-They lived on top of Mount Othrys, just like the later generation of Greek gods lived on Mount Olympus.
+The Titans were said to practice ancient magic and rituals and their physical strength was just as extraordinary as their magical powers.
+They lived on top of Mount Othrys, just like the later generation of Greek gods and goddesses.

 The Titan God of Mortality

 But his scope seemed to be wider than that.
-Through his sons, Iapetus is the Titan who has the strongest connection to mortal life and mortals in general, that is, human beings.
-Indeed, he is considered the father or grandfather to the human race.
+Through his sons, Iapetus had the strongest connection to mortal life and mortals in general, that is, human beings.
+Indeed, he is considered the father or grandfather of the human race.
 Thus, it is perhaps fitting that the Titan most associated with mortals should be the god of mortality.

 The etymology of ‘Iapetus’ is not certain.
 It may be derived from the Greek word ‘iaptein,’ which means ‘to hurl’ or ‘to injure.’
 Thus, this could be a reference to Zeus hurling Iapetus and his brothers into Tartarus.
 But it could also mean that Iapetus is the one to wound or injure his opponents.